mocks-server/website/docs/get-started-mocks.md

 ---
 id: get-started-mocks
 title: Mocks
-description: Get started with Mocks Server mocks
+description: What is a Mocks Server mock, and how it should be defined
 keywords:
   - mocks server
   - mock